stumpwm/stumpwm/README.md

 repo is controlled in the files `dynamic-floating-group.lisp`, `package.lisp`, and `AUTHORS`.
 In particular, all new lisp definitions are built in a new common lisp package `stumpwm-dfg`.
-That means this repo will not break your StumpWM config.
+That means this repo **will not break your existing StumpWM config**.

 ## Config Example